alexander171294/phpquery/tasks done.md

 6º delete functions.php, this file is not necessary

+8º improve _date to support initial value and add clear format.

 10º replace attach_header for define_autocall
 * now, attach_header not use a stack for load, is changed for _::define_autocall()